clesleycode/intro-data-science/Intro to Data Science.md

 This section would vary depending on your choice of main tools you choose for data mining.
 There are generally three languages used in Data Science:

-- R: R along with all the key libraries.
-RStudio is a good choice of environment.
+- R: R is great for statistical analysis.
+It has a high range of libraries very useful for different aspects of data science.
-- Python: iPython notebooks, Dato (Graphlab), vowpal-wabbit, import.io are some interesting additional libraries apart from other scientific libraries.
-- SAS: Base SAS along with Enterprise Guide (for GUI driven interface) and Enterprise Miner and the modules depending on the license you have.
-It also offers TextMiner / JMP and a lot of industry specific modules.
+- Python: Python is a dynamic language commonly used in the area of Data Science.
+- SAS: SAS (Statistical Analysis System) is a software suite developed for advanced analytics, multivariate analyses, business intelligence, data management, and predictive analytics.

 ## 2.0 Data Science Process

 It might seem like data scientists concentrate on the statistical concepts to tackle a data science problem.
-But the truth is that Data Science is much more than the tools we use.
-It is the combined thought processes we engage with to come up with the best and most efficient solution to a data science problem.

-You might have heard of the 80|20 rule in Economics?
-Data Science has its own version of the 80|20 rule, in that only 20% of your time as a data scientist is spent actually working on gaining insights from your data, whereas about 80% of it is spent managing, preparing, and cleaning the data.
+But the reality is that the majority of data scientists' time is spect on data acquisition, preparation, and cleaning.

 ### 2.1 What is a "Data Science" problem?